candlerb/snailgun/README.markdown

 Only works with Linux/BSD systems, due to use of passing open file descriptors across a socket.
 It could perhaps be made more portable by proxying stdin/stdout/stderr across the socket instead.

+In Rails, you need to beware that any changes to your `config/environment*` will not be reflected until you stop and restart snailgun.

 Licence
 -------